Frame & Thread Hand-Tied Weft Hair Extensions Care Guide

 De-Tangle Again After Washing

 Whether you blow dry or air dry, you'll want to de-tangle first.
 Use a wet brush or round brush and be gentle.
 Again, hair falling from each weft should be natural and separate.
 Your stylist can recommend a salon-quality de-tangler to help.

-We also highly recommend a primer.
+We also recommend a primer.
 The pores in your natural hair are different from the pores in your extensions.
 As a result, styling products will absorb and spread unevenly.
 Primers even out the porosity of the hair and make styling much easier.
 They can also speed drying time by up to half.